C-Undritz/CI-MS1-Birmingham-Wing-Chun/TESTING.md

 The following activities were then completed:

-* Peer and Mentor review along with relevant fixes and changes from feedback
+* Peer and Mentor review along with relevant fixes and changes from feedback.
-* Code check and clean up (checking correct layout, all alts present, any unused classes or id's, efficiency of css style sheet)
+* Code check and clean up (checking correct layout, all alts present, any unused classes or id's, efficiency of css style sheet).
 * CSS and HTML validation and fix of any errors.
 * Checking the file size of images and reducing these where possible.
-* Manual testing of functionality on all pages and any fixing (as per the section below)
+* Manual testing of functionality on all pages and any fixing (as per the section below).
-* Responsive Design testing and any fixing (as per the section below)
+* Responsive Design testing and any fixing (as per the section below).

 Subsequent website performance checks: